WATERSHED WITNESS TOURS

 - Kari Kapadia, MA.

 Joshua Halpern will be our eco-immersion guide.
-Josh brings to these adventures an MA in Integral Ecology, a BFA in Film, over a decade guiding adults around the world in reconnecting relationships with their local ecologies, several years working in outdoor education with children, and a lifetime exploring the river systems around his home.
+Josh brings to these adventures an MA in Integral Ecology, a BFA in Film, a Wilderness First Aid Certificate from Foster Calm, over a decade guiding adults around the world in reconnecting relationships with their local ecologies, five years working in outdoor education with children, and a lifetime exploring the river systems around his home.
 He was born at the confluence of the Matawan and the Wopowog rivers in central New Jersey.

 1. Is this tour recommended for all ages and abilities?